elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 - **name**: the name of the tool or resource
 - **url**: URL to the main page of the tool or resource, make sure to let the URL start with `https://`
 - **description**: A short description of the tool or resource.
 Try to not use the characters `"` or `'`
 - **registry**: 3 registries are supported: [Bio.tools](https://bio.tools), [FAIRsharing.org](https://fairsharing.org/) and [TeSS](https://tess.elixir-europe.org/).
 The keywords you can use respectively are: `biotools`, `fairsharing`, `fairsharing-coll` and `tess`, specifying the id or query with a colon.
-FAIRsharing collections have an ID that follows the pattern `bsg-s000XXX`.
+For FAIRsharing, copy the alphanumeric characters after "FAIRsharing." in the DOI.
+FAIRsharing collections are not associated with a DOI but use a four-digit ID well-visible on the page.
 List registries under the `registry` attribute as `key: value pairs`.
-If no FAIRsharing ID, Bio.tools ID or TeSS query is available for a source, you can overwrite the automatic linking by adding 'NA' as a registry.
+If no FAIRsharing ID, bio.tools ID or TeSS query is available for a source, you can overwrite the automatic linking by adding 'NA' as a registry.

 Example: